 - moist, fluffy, and delicious.

-- egg-free, soy-free, dairy-free, nut-free, and can easily be made gluten-free too.
+- egg-free, soy-free, dairy-free, and nut-free, plus it can easily be made gluten-free too.

 - made with simple ingredients you can find at any store.